UniversityOfSaskatchewanCMPT371/term-project-2024-team-2/artifacts/id4/README.md

 ##### Matt and Jesse 1-on-1
 - Duration: 1hr
 - Attended by: Matt and Jesse
-- PM/Dev Lead check in to addrtess any issues
+- PM/Dev Lead check in to address any issues

 ##### Matt and Mitchell 1-on-1
 - Duration: 1hr
 - Attended by: Matt and Mitchell
-- PM/Test Lead check in to adress any issues
+- PM/Test Lead check in to address any issues

 ##### Matt and Trang PM pairing
 - Duration: 1hr